-At times relevant to this appeal, the assessor was required to initiate a recapture of past taxes saved in greenbelt, inter alia, if a qualifying property ceases to qualify or the owner fails to file an application.
+not base denial on the portion farmed here, however, but rather she merely deducted the road area from the total and concluded the minimum size requirement was not met. &lt;sup>6 At times relevant to this appeal, the assessor was required to initiate a recapture of past taxes saved in greenbelt, inter alia, if a qualifying property ceases to qualify or the owner fails to file an application.
 Tenn.
 Code Ann. §67-5-1008 (2008 Supp.).

-Reconsideration must be requested in writing, stating specific grounds for relief and the request must be filed with the Executive Secretary of the State Board of Equalization with fifteen (15) days from the date of this order.

-- 2. Review by the State Board of Equalization, in the Board's discretion.
-This review must be requested in writing, state specific grounds for relief, and be filed with the Executive Secretary of the State Board within fifteen (15) days from the date of this order. - Review by the Chancery Court of Davidson County or other venue as provided by law.
+Reconsideration must be requested in writing, stating specific grounds for relief and the request must be filed with the Executive Secretary of the State Board of Equalization with fifteen (15) days from the date of this order. - Review by the State Board of Equalization, in the Board's discretion.
+This review must be requested in writing, state specific grounds for relief, and be filed with the Executive Secretary of the State Board within fifteen (15) days from the date of this order. - 3.
+Review by the Chancery Court of Davidson County or other venue as provided by law.
 A petition must be filed within sixty (60) days from the date of the official assessment certificate which will be issued when this matter has become final.
+Requests for stay of effectiveness will not be accepted.